 - Illness

 - Death in the family

-- Work obligations
+- · Work obligations

-December Conferral of Degrees: Completion of Study in the Summer Semester with the following regulations:
+December Conferral of Degrees: Completion of Study in the Summer Semester

 Students, who satisfy the eligibility requirements, may receive their degrees in December.
 There is no ceremony in the December period therefore, such individuals will eligible to participate in the next annual Commencement Ceremony held in July of each year (or at a date established by the institution's administration).